Seeing Isn't Believing: Context-Aware Adversarial Patch Synthesis via Conditional GAN: Texture Preservation and Realism

 \section{Texture Preservation and Realism}

 A key strength of our method is that the synthesized adversarial patches remain realistic, preserving the natural texture of the input image while still achieving targeted misclassification.
 As shown in Figure~\ref{fig:patch_examples}, the clean inputs are shown on the left and the adversarially patched images on the right.
 Despite the presence of the patch, the visual characteristics of the original image remain largely unchanged, ensuring that the perturbations are inconspicuous to human observers.
+This realism is enforced through our joint optimization objective.
+In Supplementary~1 we provide loss ablations, in Supplementary~2 we compare realistic versus non-realistic patches, in Supplementary~3 we analyze patch-size effects on ImageNet models, and in Supplementary~4 we present a theoretical justification for our training stability.